qbead/qbeadWebsite/content/book/animation2.md

 Similarly, we use `SpinWheel.setSmallLED(i,r,g,b)` to do the same for the smaller LEDs.

 ::: further-reading
-For a refresher on how to control individual LEDs and a reminder of the number that corresponds to each LED, you can refer back to our [basic structure of a program guide](/basics).
+For a refresher on how to control individual LEDs and a reminder of the number that corresponds to each LED, you can refer back to our [Basic Structure of a Program lesson](/basics).
 :::

 By accessing individual LEDs, we can create an interesting time-dependent pattern